sefffal/PlanetOrbits.jl/docs/src/conventions.md

 The ascending node is measured CCW in the plane of the sky starting from the $y$ (North) axis.

 The location of the planet along its ellipse is measured along the green ellipse starting from periastron.
-The parameter $\tau$ describes what fraction of the orbit the planet had completed at a chosen reference epoch, and therefore sets the location of the planet at a given time.
+The parameter $tp$ describes a date at which the planet made its closest approach to the star, and therefore sets the location of the planet at a given time.
+For bound (circular or elliptical) orbits there are infinitely many equivalent `tp` values, related by $t_p\prime = t_p i P$ where $P$ is the period of the planet.

 See this PDF for a detailed derivation of projected position, velocity, and acceleration from these coordinates: [Derivation.pdf](assets/orbit_coordinate_notes.pdf)